|logic||category theory||type theory|

 (2) Similarly, if is any set, then the W-type of lists of elements of has constructors:

 Actually, there are two slightly different formulations of W-types.

-This version of W-types is the most natural for mathematicians used to thinking in terms of set theory or category theory.
 Here we describe a W-type as the initial algebra for an endofunctor.
 The family can be thought of as a morphism in some category (the fiber over being ), and the endofunctor in question is the composite

 This definition makes sense in any locally cartesian closed category, although the W-type (the initial algebra) may or may not exist in any given such category.
 (A non-elementary construction of them is given by the transfinite construction of free algebras.)

 This definition is most useful when the category is not just locally cartesian closed but is a Π-pretopos, since often we want to use at least coproducts in constructing and .
 For example, a natural numbers object is a W-type specified by one of the coproduct inclusions , and the list object is a W-type specified by .
 More generally, endofunctors that look like polynomials in the traditional sense: